prantaDutta/react-util-hooks/README.md

 ### useIsClient

-this react hook is very simple but it is useful.
+This react hook is very simple but it is useful.
 Indeed, if you manually do a typeof window! ==" undefined " type check, then your function will be escaped, but it will stop there.
 Thanks to this hook, there will be a first render where isClient will be false, then when the window is ready, the useEffect will be executed, will update the value of isClient and restart your component with the window defined.